-Due to supply and demand and the limited number of seats available, unfortunately not everyone will get to see all the Panels.
-That's why NYCC livestreams popular Panels so you can still take part in the fun!
+Due to supply and demand and the limited number of seats available, unfortunately not everyone will get to see all the panels.
+That's why NYCC livestreamed popular panels so you can still take part in the fun!
 Tune in here to catch what you missed.

 Do you clear the rooms between Panel and Screenings?